-If you want to take your time, visiting the 13th arrondissement on your own is probably the best option.
+If you want to take your time, visiting the 13th arrondissement on your own is probably your best option.
 Most of the murals are located around Boulevard Vincent Aurio and Avenue de Choisy.

-To dive into the enigmatic realm of Parisian street art, Captain Ulysses highly recommends that you opt for a guided tour!
+To dive into the enigmatic realm of Parisian street art, Captain Ulysses highly recommends opting for a guided tour!

-With a passionnate guide, you will find out everything there is to know of “Street Art 13” project and the most impressive murals in the area.
+Accompanied by an enthusiastic tour guide, you’ll discover everything there is to know about the “Street Art 13” project and be able to admire all of the most impressive murals in the area.

-And if you want more Parisian street art, you can venture into the neighbourhood of Belleville!
-Click here for more details.
+And if you want more Parisian street art, you can venture into the district of Belleville!
+Find out more here.

 Street art workshop in the 13th arrondissement

 You’re not satisfied with simply being a spectator?
-So, why not (try and) become a street artist yourself?
+Why not (try and) become a street artist yourself?

 Paris is a very touristic city and there are plenty of accommodations available.
 Captain Ulysses highly recommends the website Booking.com to book your hotel in Paris.
 From cheap hostels to luxury palaces, you’ll have plenty of options to chose from.
-As for the localsiation, it depends both on your budget and on what you’re looking for.
-If you can’t afford staying in the most expensive areas of the capital, the Captain recommends that you look for a hotel in the 12th or 13th arrondissements: they’re not as central, but are very well connected to the centre of Paris.
+As for the localisation, it depends both on your budget and on what you’re looking for.
+If you can’t afford staying in the most expensive areas of the capital, the Captain recommends that you look for a hotel in the 12th or 13tharrondissements: they’re not as central, but are very well connected to the centre of Paris.
 The Buttes au Cailles, which looks just like a small village, is one of the Captain’s favourite neighbourhoods in Paris.
-IIf you’d rather stay in a chic and sophisticated hotel, here are the best 3 options according to the Captain : the Saint-James, the Dokhan’s and the Metropolitan.
+If you’d rather stay in a chic and sophisticated hotel, here are the best 3 options according to the Captain: the St. James , the Dokhan’s and the Metropolitan .

-If you want to book your visits and activities in advance, the Captain recommends that you have a look at the website GetYourGuide.
-Guided tours, entrance tickets, cruises, unique activities : there’s plenty to chose from.
-If you want to avoid queuing to get into museums and monuments, the Captain suggests that you opt for skip-the-line tickets which you can book ahead of time.
+If you want to book your visits and activities in advance, the Captain recommends GetYourGuide and Civitatis.
+Guided tours, entrance tickets, cruises, unusual activities: there’s plenty to chose from.
+If you want to avoid queuing to get into museums and monuments, the Captain suggests opting for skip-the-line tickets.

-What would Paris be without the Seine ?
-The Captain loves sailing on the river and admiring the emblematic monuments of the capital, especially at nightfall.
-You will find a large choice of cruises in Paris here.
+What would Paris be without the Seine?
+The Captain loves sailing on the river and admiring the emblematic monuments of the French capital, especially at nightfall.
+You will find a large selection of cruises in Paris here.

-If you are spending a few days in the capital, you might want to consider investing in a citypass, which will grant you access to the most famous monuments in Paris.
-There are two : the Paris City Pass which also includes an access to public transportations and the Paris Museum Pass.
-These passes main advantages : discounts and skip-the-line accesses.
+If you are spending a few days in the capital, you might want to consider investing in a citypass, which includes access to the most famous monuments in Paris.

 Planes, trains, busses or cars: any type of transport leads to Paris.
-If you’re planning on flying to the capital, the Captain recommends that you check Skyscanner, an online comparator which is perfect for finding the best prices.
-If your dates are flexible, you can even compare prices over several weeks to find the best option.
-Paris is also a city easily accessible by train and bus.
-To book your tickets, we highly recommend Trainline, which integrates the offer of 207 train and bus companies in 44 countries.
+If you’re planning on flying to the capital, the Captain recommends Skyscanner, an online comparator which is perfect for finding the best deals.
+If your dates are flexible, you can even compare prices over several weeks.
+Paris is also easily accessible by train and bus.
+To book your tickets, the Captain highly recommends Trainline, which integrates the offer of 207 train and bus companies in 44 countries.